belezanaweb/test-front/README.md

 ## Why the choice of each tech

 The following libs were used in the project: [react-hook-form](https://react-hook-form.com/) - [react-input-mask](https://www.npmjs.com/package/ react-input-mask) - [react-router-dom V6](https://reactrouter.com/docs/en/v6/getting-started/overview) - [styled-components](https://styled-components .com/) - [yup](https://www.npmjs.com/package/yup) - [testing-library](https://testing-library.com/)
 *I chose not to use axios because I didn't see the need for it.
+That's why I chose to use Fetch to make the request

 I used the combo of [react-input-mask](https://www.npmjs.com/package/react-input-mask) + [react-hook-form](https://react-hook-form.com /) + [yup](https://www.npmjs.com/package/yup) to make it easier to create and validate form information.
 They help a lot when it comes to promoting a good user experience.
 Although they are not essential for the construction of the project, the user is grateful for having all the errors well detailed and the YUP along with the hook-form helps with that.